KMahoney/kmahoney.github.io/_posts/2020-04-07-the-high-cost-of-splitting-related-data.md

 ## Why Do Developers Do This?

+Sometimes this happens by dogmatically following the 'one database per service' microservice pattern without thinking through the consequences.

-I think this is often an attempt to contain complexity by misapplying concepts from Object Orientated Programming.
+More charitably, I think this is often an attempt to contain complexity by misapplying concepts from Object Orientated Programming.

 OOP teaches that data should be private and that there should be a public interface that operates on that data.
 Here, tables are seen as